netxms/netxms-doc/admin/high-availability-setup.rst

 =================

-Once a failed server (which was sender before the failover) is up and running, you need to switch it to the replica mode.
+Once a failed server (which was sender before the failover) is up and running, you need to switch it to replica mode.

  #.
 Stop PostgreSQL (“systemctl stop postgresql-14”) on the failed node
  #.
-Run “sudo -u postgres touch /u0fs1/pg-data/14/standby.signal” to switch it to the replica mode
+Run “sudo -u postgres touch /u0fs1/pg-data/14/standby.signal” to switch it to replica mode
  #.
-Unwind this DB instance to the state where it's in sync with the current sending server:
+Unwind this DB instance to the state where it is in sync with the current sending server:

     run `sudo -u postgres /usr/pgsql-14/bin/pg_rewind --target-pgdata=/u0fs1/pg-data/14 --source-server="host=ACTIVE_DB user=postgres password=PASSWORD"".`

     ACTIVE_DB should point to the current sender instance (netxms-prod or netxms-dr).
  #.
 Start PostgreSQL instance with “systemctl start postgresql-14”
  #.
-Check logs and make sure that database is started and it's in read only
+Check logs and make sure that the database is started and it is in read only
     mode.
 Once recovery is completed, a switchover procedure might be performed